Cats are wonderful creatures, but sometimes they have weird quirks that humans just don’t understand.

 What Smells Deter Cats From Peeing?

 There are actually a number of scents that are offensive to the feline nose while being perfectly lovely to humans!
 However, you might have to try a couple of them to find one that your cat particularly dislikes.
-Here’s a list of scents to try!
+Here’s a list of scents and essential oils to try!
+Most commercial cat deterent spray recipe lists will include these items, and they should be safe to use around animals and kids.

 After we moved, our cat was understandably a little upset about the whole ordeal.
 After all, it was a cross-country trip to a new state.